IBM/visual-inspection-auto-train/README.md

 # Prerequisites

-* An account on IBM Marketplace that has access to IBM Visual Insights.
+* An account on IBM Marketplace that has access to IBM Maximo Visual Inspection.
 This service can be provisioned [here](https://developer.ibm.com/linuxonpower/deep-learning-powerai/vision/access-registration-form/)

 * Python 3